partylikeits1983/miden-tutorials/docs/rust-client/counter_contract_tutorial.md

 The import `std::sys` contains a useful procedure for truncating the operand stack at the end of a procedure.

+#### Here's a breakdown of what the `get_count` procedure does:

+1. Pushes `0` onto the stack, representing the index of the storage slot to read.
+2. Calls `account::get_item` with the index of `0`.
+3. Calls `sys::truncate_stack` to truncate the stack to size 16.
+4. The value returned from `account::get_item` is still on the stack and will be returned when this procedure is called.

-Here's a breakdown of what the `increment_count` procedure does:
+#### Here's a breakdown of what the `increment_count` procedure does:

 1. Pushes `0` onto the stack, representing the index of the storage slot to read.
 2. Calls `account::get_item` with the index of `0`.